nithril/nithril.github.io/_posts/2015-06-28-continuous-release.markdown

 # Continuous Integration Pressure

-The Continuous Integration Pressure is the concept that a an **Application** that depends on **Dependency** must test the integration with **Dependency** when a new version is deployed prior to integrating this new version.
+The Continuous Integration Pressure concept is simple: When a new version of **Dependency** is deployed it must trigger the pipeline of **Application** in order to test the integration of **Dependency** into **Application**

+The concept could go further, **Application** must test the integration prior to integrating the new version of **Dependency**.
+If the test failed, the integration should be reviewed but must not block the developers or the pipeline.

 On the CI side, a new version of **Dependency** will automatically trigger the integration test of all **Application** that depend on it.